lantanagroup/link-cloud/README.md

  - List all audit events on record for a specified facility
  - Provide a single audit event based on Id

+#### Rest Operations

+- Get All Audit Events - **GET api/audit**
+  - searchText: text to use in full text search
+  - filterFacilityBy: return only events where facility id equals
+  - filterServiceBy: return only events where service name equals
+  - filterActionBy: return only events where action equals
+  - filterUserBy: return only events where user id equals
+  - sortBy: property to sort by, Options: FacilityId, Action, ServiceName, Resource, CreatedOn, defaults to CreatedOn
+  - sortOrder: Ascending = 0, Descending = 1, defaults to Ascending
+  - pageSize: results returned per page, max is 20
+  - pageNumber: the page number to return
+- Get one Audit Event - **GET api/audit/{*auditId*}**
+- Get audit events for a facility - **GET api/audit/facility/*{facilityId}***

 ### Census Service

+#### Responsibilities:
 - The census service will be responsible for maintaining and internal schedule in which it will produce events requesting a list of patients that are currently admitted.
 - The census service will persist this list of patients.
   - Retention of census to be configuration option
 - The census service (for Epic STU3 facilities) will determine if a patient has been discharged and is ready for additional queries.

+####

 ### Data Acquisition Service